Senexis/RedM-Native-Satchel/README.md

 # Native Satchel

 > [!IMPORTANT]
-> This documentation, much like the resource, is currently in a beta state and is not final.
-The data types, events, and triggers described in this documentation may change in future versions as the project evolves.
+> This resource is barebones and is intended to be used with an existing implementation of an inventory system or as the base of one.

 ## Overview